AriFordsham/GHCWiki/data-parallel/regular.md

 type instance Shape (Int) = ((),Int) type instance Shape (Int, Int) = (((),Int), Int)
 ```

+The user, however,  doesn't need to be aware of this and can view the shape of an n-dimensional array  a n-tuple.

 For readability, we define the following type synonyms: